Drug CrimesDefending the Accused with Experience & Passion

 A conviction for possession or use of illegal drugs like cocaine, methamphetamine, or ecstasy, carries substantial jail time – even for a first offense.
 So does a sentence for possessing two or more ounces of marijuana, or misusing prescription drugs.
 Don’t let a drug conviction cost you your freedom; work with our team of drug crime attorneys in Denver, CO to protect your rights and defend your future.

-At Fife Luneau, P.C., our drug defense lawyers are bright, aggressive, and ready to stand with you against the prosecution.
+At Fife Luneau, P.C., our criminal defense lawyers are bright, aggressive, and ready to stand with you against the prosecution.
 You can expect that will we focus on vigorous preparation for your case and that we will litigate it to the end if that’s what is best for you.
 We are available 24/7 for our clients by phone, so don't wait to call for your free consultation.
 We will do everything we can to defend your case.

 Call (720) 408-7130 for your FREE initial consultation.